karip/toisto-aiff-test-suite/README.md

 ## Usage

-The `runner.py` script runs the test suite against the command given to it.
+The `runner.py` script runs the test suite for the command given to it.

-Here's examples running the test suite against macOS AudioToolBox API, python aifc module or Rust aiff-rs.
+Here's examples running the test suite for macOS AudioToolBox API, python aifc module or Rust aiff-rs.
 (AudioToolBox and aiff-rs require compiling before running them).